Dementia Helping Hand

 Install a seat riser so that the person doesn’t have to bend down so far to sit on the toilet (I appreciate the taller toilets!)

 Install a black or red toilet seat so that it shows contrast with the floor and surrounding area and helps with depth perception.
+You could try a light green toilet seat as green is a calming color and it would provide contrast.
 You might have to try different colors (stay away from patterns) as a color may end up seeming like a hole and you don’t want that.
+See a few color choices in the links at the bottom of the post.

 You could try coloring the water